ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/lab04.md

 Test your function from the Python shell window on various types of lists with varying lengths.

-**Step 2C:** CheckList
+**Step 2C:** checkList

-Write a function named CheckList that takes as parameter a list and RETURNS a Boolean value (i.e. True or False).
+Write a function named checkList that takes as parameter a list and RETURNS a Boolean value (i.e. True or False).
 This return value must equal True (careful: this is a Boolean value, not a string!!)
 ONLY if every item in the list is an integer, otherwise, it should return False.
 Hint: We worked on a function like this in lecture on Monday, 2/26!

 The function header should look like this: